scalastuff/scalaleafs/setup-sbt.md

 "net.scalaleafs" %% "scalaleafs" % "0.1"
 {% endhighlight %}

 Releases of scalaleafs are in maven-central, cross-built against scala versions 2.8.0, 2.8.1, 2.9.0, 2.9.1 and 2.9.2.
-Typically, one wants IDE integration, run the application from SBT or use snapshot releases.
+Typically, however, one wants IDE integration, run the application from SBT or use snapshot releases.
 This sample SBT configuration will get you going:

 File: *project-dir*/build.sbt
 {% highlight scala %}